 Both of these trails are short, but they are also some of the most twisty and less traveled in the park.
 The initial climb is steep but the descending switchback turns are absolutely awesome!
 When back at the bottom, return to the Lake Trail for a short ride to Highway 16.
 Turn right (north) on the road for approximately 200 yards and then turn left into the park picnic area.
-Proceed north and you'll find the Stone Lick Trail
+Proceed north and you'll find the Stone Lick Trail.

 The Stone Lick Trail is another steep and long climb of about one mile.
 Near the top, keep right to follow Stone Lick all the way to its end.
 When you reach the top, you'll find a short mild descent until meeting up with the Clyburn Ridge Loop Trail.
 Stay right at the junction.
 This section of the Clyburn Ridge Loop Trail is one of the finest sections of this ride.
 There are lots of jumps and places to get airborne.
 It's packed full of more turns and water bars per mile than any other section in the park.
-When at the bottom, stay straight and proceed onto the Clyburn Hollow Trail
+When at the bottom, stay straight and proceed onto the Clyburn Hollow Trail.

 The Clyburn Hollow Trail is a mild climb with the only water crossings in the park.
 Proceed north until you reach the second half of the Clyburn Ridge Loop Trail on your right (if you were traveling it the opposite direction, it has some great places to catch air).
 Instead, you'll work through a moderate climb to reach the ridge where riders will find an awesome view of Hungry Mother Valley and Lake.

-it has plenty of water bars and jumps, but with minimal turns.
+Get ready for the final and straightest descent the park has to offer.
+Like the rest of the Clyburn Ridge Loop Trail it has plenty of water bars and jumps, but with minimal turns.
 Pay close attention at the bottom or you'll miss your exit.
 It's a sharp switchback that turns right down to the parking lot.

 At the bottom, simply cross Highway 16 and go into the Burson Campground.
 At the rear, you'll find the short connector back to the spillway parking lot.
 You're done!